 “The military has only recently fully recognized the value of gay and lesbian servicemembers, which marked an important turning point in history,” said Douglas Hallward-Driemeier, appellate & Supreme Court partner, Ropes & Gray.
 “History reaffirms what we already know: transgender individuals make important contributions to our national security and should not be left behind.”

-The Ropes & Gray team includes Mr. Hallward-Driemeier, labor & employment partner Douglas Brayley and associate Irina Finkel.
+The Ropes & Gray team includes Mr. Hallward-Driemeier and labor & employment partner Douglas Brayley.

 The full amicus brief is available here.